apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 - Changes are all scoped to one technology, that is Java.
 - You have the full power of Java to dynamically augment the Spring Webflow as you see fit.
 - Your changes are all self-contained.
 - Unlike XML, your changes are now part of the CAS APIs.
-If you upgrade and something breaks, you will be notified immediately.
+If you upgrade and something breaks, you will be notified immediately at build time.

 That's all.